-Once in Kathmandu, the expedition's agent will provide the expedition permit to match.
-If you choose to get your visa at the Kathmandu Airport, you will need to have a passport photo handy.
+Once in Kathmandu, the expedition's agent will provide an expedition permit for the climb.

 COMMUNICATIONS

 The expedition will be equipped with Thuraya satellite phone systems for the duration of the expedition in order to provide reliable email and voice communication globally for business, media or personal use.
 Limited satellite phone time can be purchased at the rate of US\$3.00 per minute.
 Our broadband satellite Wi-Fi connectivity will be available once the expedition is underway and is included in the expedition fee on the basis of a fair use policy.
 Additional communications packages are available, including a personal satellite phone or data connection.